Employee referral programs have been one of the favorite and most successful ways for employers to attract new talents to their organizations.

 One of the main reasons why some employee referral programs fail is the lack of visibility of job openings within an organization.
 Eliminating this is an absolute must for making your referral program work.

 It is important to both update your employees regarding new job openings as well as make it easy for them to share the openings with their networks.
+When employees can instantly see new roles and share them with just a few clicks, referral activity increases dramatically.

 Having a central hub with all the openings and other employer branding content makes this process much more efficient and streamlined.
+Many organizations use an enterprise communication platform to publish open roles internally, making it simple for employees to discover opportunities and share them through their professional networks or social media channels.

 5. Provide good candidate experience